LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/2_Non-finite Clause/6_Syntactic function6.md

 ## verb + *to* complement clause

 1. Descriptions
-   - Infinitive clauses can have a range of syntactic roles which include direct objects (pp. 198-199).
+   - Infinitive clauses can have a range of syntactic roles, including direct objects (pp. 198-199).
 2. Tag
    - `tocls+vcomp` is tagged on the **main verb** of the *to* complement clause.
 3. Examples